Arielle Nóbile Makes our 10 to Watch List for her Documentary Series Belonging in the USA

 I have a basic sense of the facts of a person’s story and the story that we are going to be telling, but I allow the flesh and heart of the story to come out spontaneously and authentically.
 I love surprises.
 By being a one-woman crew, I can establish deep intimacy with my interview subjects quickly.
 An inviting space of revelation and hope becomes the centerpiece of the subject’s experience of the interview.
 I mean, how often do people get the chance to talk about themselves and reflect on their journey, being deeply listened to for an extended period of time without interruptions?
 Never!

 What are you hoping to accomplish with your web series?

 We hope to inspire young people to examine their own actions and thoughts and show how they can be powerful transformative change agents by listening to the stories of others.
 By fostering self-reflection, radical empathy, and social curiosity, we hope to offer an alternative to the constant barrage of negativity, divisiveness, and conflict fed on loop by mainstream media.

 The feeling many people have of not belonging and disconnection feeds the loneliness epidemic and social isolation that many people, young and old, face today.
 We are generating an important intergenerational dialogue, inviting people to step into worlds previously unknown and uncharted.
 Whether we share beliefs or life experiences, at our core, as human beings, we all desire to belong, to connect, to love and be loved.

-AN: We are still fundraising for the rest of Season 1.
-After in-kind donations, each episode costs about $20,000 to make, so we are looking to raise an additional $100,000 at this point to be able to continue the project.
+We are still fundraising for the rest of Season 1.
+After in-kind donations, each episode costs about $20,000 to make.
+So, we are looking to raise an additional $100,000 at this point to be able to continue the project.
 We plan to do a Kickstarter in October to fund the additional 5 episodes of Season 1.
 And I’d love to continue to make and share this series for the next 5 years.